ryanwang520/just-enough-git/slides.md

 # More Git

-- rebase
+- rebase (different from merge)

-- squash
+- squash (using rebase -i)

-- git reflog
+- git reflog (recover from mistakes)

 - git cherry-pick

 ---